 Non-Postal rates apply to most non-Postal employees.
-If you are in a special enrollment category, contact the agency that maintains your health benefits enrollment.
+If you are in a special enrollment category, refer to the Guide to Federal Benefits for that category or contact the agency that maintains your health benefits enrollment.

-Postal rates apply to United States Postal Service employees.
+Postal rates apply to Postal Service employees.